Greater stick-nest rat: Behaviour

 The behavioural description is of a passive and gentle species, largely active at night, with a herbivorous diet largely composed of succulent leaves.
 The 'nest' of L. conditor is sited at a cave, rocky outcrop or over a shrub, the construction reaching a metre in height and around two metres in width.
 The larger part of the nest is tightly woven from sticks, the inner part is built from softer grassy material.

 Ownership of nests appears typically to be passed down through relatively sedentary, genetically related female lines, with males typically distributing throughout the landscape at sexual maturity.

 Mainland populations were reported in historical accounts to prefer building nests over slight depressions in the ground or above the burrows of other animals, which were used as escape routes.
 Some animals were known to weight their nests with small rocks.
 Nests were reported to be strong and secure enough to repel dingos and other predators.

+Some nests built inside refugia such as caves, crevices, rock ledges, burrows or sinkholes have been found to be substantially cooler and better insulated than those built under shrubs, suggesting such sites may be important for local survival during periods of very high temperatures.

 Breeding may occur throughout the year, although most often recorded during the austral spring, April to May, and they produce a litter of between one and four young.

 The population on Reevesby Island is highly associated with the invasive exotic weed African boxthorn, which provides shelter from predators due to its thorny foliage, and food in the form of leaves and fruit.